 Importing NVIDIA vMaterials

-In order for the MDL Material to correctly import NVIDIA vMaterials, the following two paths should be set in the environment variable shown below:
+In order for the MDL Material to correctly load NVIDIA vMaterials, the following two paths should be present in the MDL Search paths lists:

-where yy is the version of Maya installed.
+where yy is the version of Max installed.

 Importing MDL Files from Substance Designer

 In some cases, when using MDL files exported from Substance Designer, V-Ray may fail to load some modules.
-In order to load these modules, a folder needs to be set up before starting Maya, as expalined below:
+In order to load these modules, a folder needs to be set up before starting 3ds Max.

-1. Make a folder, for example, X:\MDL, that will act as the MDL repository.
+- Make a folder, for example X:\MDL, that will act as the MDL repository.
 Put the MDL modules that are exported from Substance Designer into this folder.

-3. Tell V-Ray where the MDL repository is by appending it to the VRAY_MDL_PATH_MAYA20yy_x64 environment variable.
+- Tell V-Ray where the MDL repository is by appending it to the VRAY_MDL_PATH_3DSMAX20yy_x64 environment variable.

 In the end, the environment variable should look something like: